Uniquenss of Some Weak Solutions for 2D Viscous Primitive Equations: A Sufficient Condition for Uniqueness

 In this section, we present a new sufficient condition for uniqueness of weak solutions of 2D viscous PE \eqref{e:u}-\eqref{e:ic}.
 First, we mention the following result for a sufficient condition for uniqueness of weak solutions of \eqref{e:u}-\eqref{e:ic}: \begin{prop} Let $(u_i, v_i, \tht_i)$, for $i=1,2$, be weak solutions of \eqref{e:u}-\eqref{e:ic}.
 Suppose $(u_0, v_0, \tht_0)\in H$ and for some $T>0$,

 Then, $(u_1,v_1,\tht_1)\equiv(u_2,v_2,\tht_2)$ for $t\in [0, T]$. \end{prop}

-Proposition~\ref{p:sc} was proved in \cite{g.m.r:01} for the 2D hydrostatic Navier-Stokes Equations, where $v$, $\tht$ are neglected.
-In \cite{g.m.r:01}, the definition of weak solution is somewhat different from Definition~\ref{d:soln} and the boundary condtion is also somewhat different.
+Proposition~\ref{p:sc} was proved in \cite{g.m.r:01} for the 2D hydrostatic Navier-Stokes equations, where $v$, $\tht$ are neglected.
+In \cite{g.m.r:01}, the definition of weak solution is somewhat different from Definition~\ref{d:soln} and the boundary condition is also somewhat different.

 As the first main result of this section, the following Theorem~\ref{t:sc} generalizes Proposition~\ref{p:sc} and allows one to find new classes of weak solutions of the system of \eqref{e:u}-\eqref{e:ic}, within which the weak solutions are unique.
 Especially, it is crucial for proving our main uniqueness result in Section~\ref{s:un}.